-The issue of rising gas prices has dominated the news for many months and it’s not going away.
+The issue of rising gas prices has dominated the news for many months and the energy crisis is not going away.
 The UK’s biggest energy supplier, Centrica, has said that soaring energy prices could last up to two years but we are not powerless.
 Energy efficiency measures save fuel, cut energy bills and reduce greenhouse gas emissions.

-Wholesale gas prices rose throughout 2021 and it’s an international problem.
-An unusually cold winter in Europe last year drove up demand, with China and other parts of Asia also experiencing high demand.
-This was compounded by Russian pipeline gas supplies which were lower than expected and linked to the war in Ukraine.
+Wholesale gas prices rose throughout 2021 and it’s an international problem set to continue.
+An unusually cold winter in Europe last year drove up demand, with China and other parts of Asia also experiencing higher demand.
+This was compounded by Russian pipeline gas supplies, which were lower than expected and linked to the war in Ukraine.

 Energy price cap

 There is another looming issue – the energy price cap, which is the maximum amount a utility company can charge customers per year rose by 54% to £1,971 from the 1st of April.
 If you are on a prepayment meter, the increase is even higher - a staggering £708.

 While for some, the price hike is an annoyance but for many, it will plunge them into fuel poverty.
 An estimated 6 million households are expected to struggle to pay their fuel bill with many choosing between buying food or fuel.

 And this is not the end of the story.
 The price cap is reviewed every six months by the energy regulator, OFGEM and the next price cap will be announced in October 2022 with another increase expected - potentially of around £400 to £600.
 So what can we all do to make meaningful savings on our energy bills?